What is cyber insurance and do you really need it?

 - Social engineering: Costs incurred when employees are deceived into divulging information leading to criminal activity.

-- Response and remediation: The cost of resolving and remedying a cyberattack including credit monitoring and public relations support to rebuild the brand reputation of those affected.
+- Response and remediation: The cost of resolving and remedying a cyberattack including credit monitoring and public relations support to limit damage to the brand or reputation of the company.

-- Notification costs: The cost of identifying and notifying victims about a data breach.
+- Notification costs: The cost of identifying and notifying data subjects about a data breach – often a demand of the Information Commissioner, the UK’s data regulator.

 - Forensics: The cost of hiring forensic cyber experts to analyse the cause of a breach and the damage caused.